Which College Courses Prepare Students to Become a Stock Broker?

-Students learn about financial markets and transferring funds and their effect on the economy.
+Students learn about financial markets, transferring funds and their effect on the economy.
 Additional topics may include governmental regulations, capital markets, interest rates, risk management, deregulation, regulation, hypothesis of efficient markets, financial derivatives, and debt.

-This course looks at corporations and the environment in which they operate.
-The course examines how management and corporate boards appraise opportunities of investment and how they come up with the money to invest.
+This course helps students understand how financial managers make effective investment decisions, and the creation and measurement of value.
 The course also considers how corporations create (or destroy) shareholder value.
-Students are given analytical tools to judge a corporation's value and to evaluate how successful management will be in increasing its value.
+Students are given analytical tools to judge a corporation's value and evaluate how successful management will be at increasing its value.

 Investments and Portfolio Management